-A Case Assessment Conference takes place before a Registrar of the Family Court and all parties to the court proceedings and/or their lawyers must attend.
-The Family Court prefers that parties resolve matters without the need for the Court to make a decision about the issues in dispute between the parties.
-The Case Assessment Conference with the asistance of the Registrar helps the parties to identity what issues are in dispute and how the matter can be resolved or the procedural steps that need to be taken for the Court to be able to make a decision.
-For example if the dispute is about parenting arrangements for children a family report may need to happen or if the dispute is about property matters then any valuations may need to be done.
+A Case Assessment Conference takes place before a registrar of the Family Court, and all parties to the court proceedings and/or their lawyers must attend.
+The Family Court prefers that parties resolve matters without the need for the court to make a decision about the issues in dispute between the parties.
+The conference helps the parties identity what issues are in dispute and how the matter can be resolved for the court to be able to make a decision.
+For example if the dispute is about parenting arrangements, a family report may be needed, or if the dispute is about property matters then valuations may be needed.

-If a Case Assessment Conference has been scheduled by the Family Court to take place then a party to a relationship or a marriage must have filed documents to start court proceedings.
-The document filed to start court proceedings in the Family Court is an Initiating Application and this document sets out what that party wants and this party is referred to as the Applicant.
-The other party is referred to as the Respondent.
-The Respondent must file a Response to Initiating Application which is a document that sets out what the Respondent wants.
+If a Case Assessment Conference has been scheduled, a party to a relationship or a marriage must have filed documents to start court proceedings.
+The document filed to start court proceedings in the Family Court is an Initiating Application, which sets out what that party wants.
+The respondent must file a response stating what they want.

-If one of the parties wants an order about financial matters then another document called a financial statement must also be filed with the court.
-In addition to the documents that need to be filed in financial matters, each party must provide to the other copies of relevant documents such as bank statements.
+If one of the parties wants an order about financial matters then a financial statement must also be filed with the court.
+Each party must also provide to the other copies of documents such as bank statements.
 This is known as disclosure.

 - Each party should know what they each want to resolve the matter;

-- If a party does not know what they want then what needs to happen for them ascertain what they want;
+- If a party does not know what they want, they should know what needs to happen for them ascertain what they want;

-- Each party to have discussed with their lawyer what is likely to happen at the conference in their matter;
+- Each party should have discussed with their lawyer what is likely to happen at the conference in their matter;

 What Happens During A Case Assessment Conference?